If you have any questions relating to the Respiratory stream lung function tests please read the FAQs below or call us on 1800 985 899.

 What does the Respiratory Stream appointment involve and how long does it take?

-- Measurement of nitric oxide in exhaled breath: This involves blowing a single breath into a machine which will measure a marker of inflammation in the lungs.
+a.
+Measurement of nitric oxide in exhaled breath.
+This involves blowing a single breath into a machine which will measure a marker of inflammation in the lungs.
 Usually two or three measurements are taken.

-- Spirometry: This widely used test measures how hard and fast you are able to blow air in and out of the lungs.
+c.
+Spirometry: This widely used test measures how hard and fast you are able to blow air in and out of the lungs.
 Up to eight measurements may be made.
-This test will be performed before and after giving a commonly used asthma medication (Salbutamol, Ventolin™).
+This test will be performed before and after inhaling a commonly used asthma reliever medication (Salbutamol, Ventolin™).

 I am unwell, can I participate in the Respiratory Stream or Cardiovascular Stream testing?